sayedhfatimi/the-contemplative-path-posts/2025-09-10-land-on-the-ledger-real-world-assets-as-nfts/post.md

 ### 6) Public Queries

 Anyone can verify title state, encumbrances, and provenance through a public interface.
-Sensitive personal data remains off-chain; what’s public is proof, not identity.
+Sensitive personal data remains off-chain; what's public is proof, not identity.

 ## Why It Matters